 The Vancouver and District Dental Society held their annual midwinter meeting at the Hotel Vancouver on Dec 2.
 Several local dentists spoke on their areas of expertise while on the commercial exhibit floor, live televised dental implant procedures were presented.
 I had the opportunity to spend time at the Life Members Booth where I sold copies of Teeth, Lies and Consequences with 25% of the proceeds going towards the Semiahmoo Dental Outreach Society.

-I am pleased to announce that I have been profiled under the Who’s Who Section of bcbooklook.com, an online news service that provides electronic access to the B.C.
+I am grateful to announce that I have been profiled on bcbooklook.com, an online news service that provides electronic access to the B.C.
 BookWorld newspaper.
 This paper is published four times per year and is the hub of the publishing industry in British Columbia.

 The goal of BCBookLook is to serve the B.C. publishing industry by providing as much useful information as possible, about as many B.C. books and authors as possible, to as many people as possible, on a daily basis, via the internet.
 Together with the ABCBookWorld reference service, which serves and promotes B.C authors, the two sites attract more than 4000 visitors per day.